Western Schism: History

-Under pressure from Philip IV of France, the papacy had, since 1309, resided in Avignon, a papal enclave surrounded by France.
-Initiated by Pope Clement V, the Avignon Papacy had developed a reputation for corruption that estranged much of Western Christendom.
+Under pressure from King Philip IV of France, the popes had, since 1309, resided in Avignon, a papal enclave surrounded by France.
+Initiated by Clement V, the Avignon Papacy had developed a reputation for corruption that estranged much of Western Christendom.
 This reputation was attributed to perceptions of strong French influence, the papal curia's efforts to extend its powers of patronage, and attempts to increase its revenues.
 The last Avignon pope, Gregory XI, at the entreaty of relatives, friends, and his retinue, decided to return to Rome on 17 January 1377.
 Gregory, however, announced his intention to reverse his decision and return to Avignon just after the Easter celebrations of 1378.

-Before he could return to Avignon, Gregory XI died in the Vatican palace on 27 March 1378.
+Before he could return to Avignon, Gregory XI died in the Apostolic Palace on 27 March 1378.
 The Romans put into operation a plan to use intimidation and violence (impressio et metus) to ensure the election of a Roman pope.
 The pope and his curia had returned to Rome after seventy years in Avignon, and the Romans were prepared to do everything in their power to keep them there.
-On 8 April 1378, the cardinals elected Bartolomeo Prignano, the archbishop of Bari, as Pope Urban VI.
+On 8 April 1378, the cardinals elected Bartolomeo Prignano, the archbishop of Bari, to succeed Gregory as Urban VI.